johanberntsson/ozmoo/documentation/manual/manual.md

 # Overview

 Ozmoo is a a redistributable interpreter of Z-code games - Infocom games and games written in Inform, ZIL or Dialog.
 Ozmoo can be used for new interactive fiction works on the Commodore 64 and similar computers.
 While the old Infocom interpreters are still available, the license situation is not clear so it is risky to use in new work, especially commercial.
 Furthermore, some of the newer Inform-based games use features which the old Infocom interpreters on the C64 can't handle.
-Ozmoo is written to provide a free alternative to these concerns.
+Ozmoo is written to provide a free alternative that doesn't have these risks and limitations.

+Ozmoo was originally only developed for the Commodore 64, but it is structured so that it is fairly easy to retarget Ozmoo to computers with similar architecture.
+Currently full or partial versions of Ozmoo run on the Commodore 128, Commodore Plus/4 and Mega65 computers.
+There is also a fork of Ozmoo for the Acorn computers (BBC Micro and other variants).

 ## Features

-Ozmoo supports:
+Ozmoo for the Commodore 64 supports:

 - Z-code version 3, 4, 5 and 8.
 Essentially this covers all games except for the very first (hard to find) versions of Zork I and II and the Infocom games with graphics.
 - Fitting a lot more text on screen than Infocom's interpreters - This is done by using all 40 columns, smart wordwrap and a MORE prompt which uses a single character.